mischah/michael-kuehnel.de/_posts/2014-09-01-welcome-first-post.md

 disqusIdentifier: 2014-09-01welcome-first-post
 ---

 **It’s happening!**
 I’m starting blogging for the very first time on my own blog.
 This is something I had in my mind for ages.
 But I never managed to take the time setting up a blog (besides the legendary but long gone [whuddupbro.com](http://whuddupbro.com) … but that’s a whole different story).

 I started working on this blog in may for a couple of hours … zzzZZ ; ]
-But a few days ago I released version 1.0.0 of a little open source project called [Bootstrap Kickstart](https://github.com/micromata/bootstrap-kickstart) and I felt the strong need to let the world know about it (a Blog post will follow very soon).
+But a few days ago I released version 1.0.0 of a little open source project called [Bootstrap Kickstart](https://github.com/micromata/bootstrap-kickstart)  :octocat: and I felt the strong need to let the world know about it (a Blog post will follow very soon).
 So I continued working on the blog and it is ready to be published **NOW**.

 ## Why?
 I just love to share knowlege.
 Period.